 In winter, Dimmuborgir is an especially great place to visit for Game of Thrones fans, as it was used as the main shooting location for Mance Raider’s Wildling camp.

 Finally, you will reach the most famous part of the north, Lake Mývatn.
-Contrasting with the barrenness of Námaskarð and Dimmuborgir, this area is much more serene, and blooming with life; if you travel outside of midwinter, you are likely to see an abundance of unique flora and a wealth of birds in the waters.
+Contrasting with the barrenness of Námaskarð and Dimmuborgir, this area is much more serene and blooming with life; if you travel outside of midwinter, you are likely to see an abundance of unique flora and a wealth of birds in the waters.

-Adding even more beauty to the region is the strange geological marvels that can be found around every corner.
+Adding even more beauty to the region are the strange geological marvels that can be found around every corner.
 Pillars of basalt stand tall from the frozen waters, and rows of curiously formed pseudocraters hug some of the lakes’ shores.

 After a day of exploring these incredible north Iceland sites, you have the option of basking in the Mývatn Nature Baths, another geothermal spa with spectacular surroundings, a wealth of amenities, and restorative qualities in its rejuvenating waters.

-On your eighth day in Iceland, you will make the most of being in the stunning region of north Iceland, before making your way to the west.
+On your eighth day in Iceland, you will make the most of being in the stunning region of north Iceland before making your way to the west.

-After departing Akureyri, you will travel up Eyjafjörður a little in order to see the many tiny villages that dot the coast.
+After departing Akureyri, you will travel up Eyjafjörður a little to see the many tiny villages that dot the coast.
 You will stop at one of these, Hauganes, which is world-renowned for its incredible whale watching.

-Though most of the great whales will have migrated south for the winter, there is always the chance to see a few stragglers.
+Though most great whales will have migrated south for the winter, there is always the chance to see a few stragglers.
 Even if not, you have a great chance to see dolphins, porpoises, and even seldom seen creatures such as the mighty Orca and elusive Beluga.

 Close to Hauganes is another quaint village, called Árskógssandur, where you enjoy an alternative activity: a bask in the Beer Spa.
 You’ll bathe in a tub of young beer, which, as unusual as it seems, is said to do wonders for the skin.
 Those who are twenty and over can even enjoy a pint while they unwind.

-Following one of these two great experiences, you will make your way out of north Iceland, returning to the Ring Road to travel west.
+Following one of these two outstanding experiences, you will make your way out of north Iceland, returning to the Ring Road to travel west.
 This journey will take you through beautiful, ever-changing landscapes, and you’ll be able to stop off en route for refreshments and to admire some local sites.

 On the ninth day of your Icelandic winter holiday, you will further explore the beautiful sites of the west.
-Borgarnes is such a site in itself; it has beautiful views of the surrounding nature, the country’s most beloved ice cream parlour, and the Settlement Centre, which discusses the discovery of Iceland and how it was first populated.
+Borgarnes is such a site in itself; it has beautiful views of the surrounding nature, the country’s most beloved ice cream parlor, and the Settlement Centre, which discusses the discovery of Iceland and how it was first populated.